 In Michigan, a successful strategy for building a strong, collaborative set of infrastructure organizations in support of philanthropy has been the conscious selection of board and staff members from one organization to sit on the board of the other.
 The board member has legal and fiduciary responsibility to act in the best interest of the organization for which they are serving as a trustee – and by participating in the inner workings of one of the other partner organizations, there becomes a shared and broader perspective on the field as a whole.

-Video: Watch leaders discuss the value of overlapping boards.
+Video: Leaders discuss the value of overlapping boards.

 To understand the process of how ideas generated in Michigan have grown to scale, have been replicated, and/or how ideas from other parts of the world have come to Michigan to be implemented, it is critical to understand that each organizational entity – and, in fact, many of the people involved – operate within a complex and intertwined set of personal and organizational relationships.